learn-co-students/dc-web-082718/26-js-events/README.md

 - (optional) argument for the callback is the event itself

 ## Example of Events

-## When to add an event Listener
-- on load of page?
-- on creation of element?
+- DOMContentLoaded
+- click
+- submit
+- mouseover

 ## Practice
 - When click of email -> send an email
 - When click of submit -> add new instructor
 - When click of row -> view profile

+## When to add an event Listener
+- on load of page?
+- on/after creation of element?

 ## Some events have default behavior
 - event.preventDefault()